 In February 2018, our Board of Directors reauthorized\$100 million under our share repurchase program, or the Repurchase Program.
 Such authorization does not have an expiration date and, at present, there is no intention to modify or otherwise rescind such authorization.
-Shares of our common stock may be purchased in the open market, including through block purchases, through privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended.
+Shares of our common stock may be purchased in the open market, including through block purchases, through privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 The timing, manner, price and amount of any repurchases will be determined at our discretion and the program may be suspended, terminated or modified at any time for any reason.
-Among other factors, the Company intends to only consider repurchasing shares of our common stock when the purchase price is less than the last publicly reported book value per common share.
+Among other factors, the Company intends to only consider repurchase any shares of our common stock when the purchase price is less than the last publicly reported book value per common share.
 In addition, the Company does not intend to repurchase any shares from directors, officers or other affiliates.
 The program does not obligate the Company to acquire any specific number of shares, and all repurchases will be made in accordance with Rule 10b-18, which sets certain restrictions on the method, timing, price and volume of stock repurchases.

-Pursuant to our Repurchase Program, the Company repurchased approximately 883 thousand shares of its common stock at an average price of \$16.81 per share for a total of \$15 million during the quarter ended March 31, 2018.
-The Company did not repurchase any of its common stock during the quarter endedMarch 31, 2019.
-The approximate dollar value of shares that may yet be purchased under the Repurchase Program is \$85 million as of March 31, 2019.
+Pursuant to our Repurchase Program, the Company repurchased approximately 883 thousand shares of its common stock at an average price of \$16.81 per share for a total of \$15 million during the six months ended June 30, 2018.
+The Company did not repurchase any of its common stock during the quarter and six months ended June 30, 2019.
+The approximate dollar value of shares that may yet be purchased under the Repurchase Program is \$85 million as of June 30, 2019.